MattH96/Credit-Card-Fraud-Classification/README.md

 ##### Neural network classification
 A neural network model is created, care has been taken to make the model complex enough to distinguish the large and varied dataset produced, I found underfitting easy to achieve.
-Unfortunately even when using a large model, using my limited computing power taking approximately 45 minutes to train I was only able to produce a 99.7% accuracy score, producing the following confusion matrix:
+Unfortunately even when using a large model which with my limited computing power takes 45 minutes to train I was only able to produce a 99.7% accuracy score, producing the following confusion matrix:

 ![Alt text](https://github.com/MattH96/Credit-Card-Fraud-Classification/blob/master/Images/9.png?raw=true "Neural net confusion matrix")

-Somewhat dissapointing given the work that went into the neural net.
+Somewhat dissapointing given the extra work that went into the neural net.
+The confusion matrix also shows that some of the fraudulent cases are missed by the classifier.

+#### Conclusion
+In conclusion a well optimised KNN algorithm approach proved to be by far the best predictor of credit card fraud using a large SMOTE balanced dataset.